 I always do the deluxe fried onion cheeseburger, with bacon.
 I went back and forth between cheese tots and regular tots, but finally decided on regular.

 The burgers are simple, no frills, with very flavorful meat.
 I’d never heard of an onion burger until I moved to Oklahoma, and Coney Island does them well.
 The deluxe burger adds pickles, lettuce and tomato.
 My patty was cooked well-done; I prefer medium, but with thin patties like this that is nearly impossible.
 I love that the tots are always hot and fresh, and very crispy.
 And just in case you want to tell everyone about your tots, you can do it with a shirt

-This was my first visit to Coney Island during daylight hours, and to me, it’s better as late-night food.
-However, I’m certainly not going to pass up an opportunity for a late afternoon burger and tots!
+This was my first visit to Coney Island during daylight hours.
+To me, it’s better as late-night food, but I know a lot of people swear by it no matter what time it is.
+And besides, I’m certainly not going to pass up an opportunity for a late afternoon burger and tots!
 The food is always consistent, good, hot, and everything is cooked to order.

 For reviews of more restaurants in Stillwater, click on the photos below!